County Parks: Acquisition and Development (3970B)

 - Capital projects

-Percent of Capital Projects Completed on Time and within Budget Not Meeting Target
+Percent of Capital Projects Managed by Parks on Track to be Completed on Time and within Budget Exceeding Target

 Grant Dollars Awarded per One Dollar Invested